icegoat9/compiler-class-wab/README.md

 ### Compile Passes by Example

-[docs/compile_passes_example.md](docs/compile_passes_example.md) shows a simple real program taken through each compile pass, and what the intermediate outputs look like.
+[docs/compile_passes_example.md](docs/compile_passes_example.md) shows a simple program taken through each compile pass, and what the intermediate outputs look like.

 # Next Steps